 See also: Links to some of our studies related to Colossians 1:15.

-Another beginning alluded to in scripture is the beginning of other spirit creatures, such as the angels.
-The physical universe in some fashion probably already existed before the creation of the spirit beings.
-(Isaiah 44:24) We know from Job that the spirit beings were created and had their beginning before man, and before the "earth" as referred to in Genesis 1:1,10. -- Job 38:7; compare: Hebrews 1:7; Ezekiel 28:11-19.
-But according to Isaiah 44:20, it is probable that they were not in existence at the initial creation of the material universe itself.
-With this in mind, we conclude that the spirit beings were created after the creation of the material universe, but before the creation of the world of mankind.
+Another beginning alluded to in scripture is the beginning of other spirit creatures aside from God's firstborn creature.
+These spirit creatures are often referred to as angels.
+It is possible that the physical universe in some fashion probably already existed before the creation of the spirit beings.
+(Isaiah 44:24) We know from Job that the spirit beings were created and had their beginning before the beginning of man, and before the "earth" as referred to in Genesis 1:1,10. -- Job 38:7; compare: Hebrews 1:7; Ezekiel 28:11-19.
+But, if Isaiah 44:24 designates Jehovah as being totally alone at the creation of the material universe, it is probable that they were not in existence at the initial creation of the material universe itself.
+With this in mind, we would conclude that the spirit beings were created after the creation of the material universe, but before the creation of the world of mankind.

 Next, we have the beginning which refers to the creation of the physical skies and the land upon the already existing planet we call earth; this is called the beginning of the heavens (sky) and the earth (land) as the world in which man lives, the famed six days of creation. -- John 1:1,2,10; Genesis 1:1; 2:1-4; Exodus 20:11; 31:17; Matthew 19:4,5; 2 Peter 3:4.